From Lab to Table: How Cultivated Meat is Revolutionizing the Industry?

 • WO2024259403A2 – Materials and liquid handling system for cultivated and plant-based foods

-3 Scaffold-based Techniques – Scaffold-based techniques use a framework, or scaffold, to support the growth and alignment of cells into the desired tissue structure.
-These scaffolds can be made from natural or synthetic materials, which provide mechanical support and help cells organize themselves into muscle fibers.
-As the cells grow, they develop into a larger, cohesive piece of meat.
-Scaffolding helps replicate the natural texture and structure of meat, improving the final product’s mouthfeel and consistency.
+3 Scaffold-based Methods – Scaffold-based methods employ a structure, or scaffold, to guide the development and alignment of cells into the target tissue architecture.
+Scaffolds may be derived from natural or synthetic sources, which give mechanical support and assist cells in organizing themselves into muscle fibers.
+As cells proliferate, they form a bigger, cohesive piece of meat.
+Scaffolding assists in mimicking the natural structure and texture of meat, enhancing the final product’s mouthfeel and texture.

 Some of the leading patents related to the Scaffold-based technique